-Tenure shall be for a period of 5 years commencing on 1 August 2020 and subject to RHB Islamic Bank meeting the pre-agreed budgets for the family credit Takaful products, and shall end on 31 July 2025.
-In event that RHB Islamic Bank fails to meet the pre-agreed budgets for the family credit Takaful products at the end of the

-5th year of the contract period, the tenure of the Family Bancatakaful Agreement may be extended for a period

-Tenure shall be for a period of 5 years commencing (a) on 1 August 2020 and subject to RHB Islamic Bank meeting the pre-agreed budgets for the general Takaful products, and shall end on 31 July 2025.
-In event that RHB Islamic Bank fails to meet the pre-agreed budgets for the general Takaful products at the end of the 5th year of the contract period, the tenure of the General Bancatakaful Agreement may be extended for a period of up to 1 year; and
+Fam ily Bancatakaful Agreement Gen eral Bancatakaful Agreement (a) Tenure shall be for a period of 5 years commencing on 1 August 2020 and subject to RHB Islamic Bank meeting the pre-agreed budgets for the family credit Takaful products, and shall end on 31 July 2025.
+In event that RHB Islamic Bank fails to meet the pre-agreed budgets for the family credit Takaful products at the end of the 5th year of the contract period, the tenure of the Family Bancatakaful Agreement may be extended for a period of up to 1 year; (a) Tenure shall be for a period of 5 years commencing on 1 August 2020 and subject to RHB Islamic Bank meeting the pre-agreed budgets for the general Takaful products, and shall end on 31 July 2025.
+In event that RHB Islamic Bank fails to meet the pre-agreed budgets for the general Takaful products at the end of the 5th year of the contract period, the tenure of the General Bancatakaful Agreement may be extended for a period of up to 1 year; and for the financial year ended 31 December 2021 PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016